Appointments Bylaws

 During a single round, if one late application is accepted then all late applications must be accepted, excluding those submitted after the 24 hour buffer period.

-All applications and interview sign ups must be recorded on the Blackboard site.
-Email notifications or requests for interview slots will not be accepted unless there are technical difficulties.
+All applications and interview sign ups must be recorded on the Appointments Committees’ Google Drive and Doodle account.
+Email notifications or requests for interview slots will not be accepted unless there are as result of technical difficulties.

 In the event of two or more members of the Appointments Committee members unexpectedly missing an interview; the interview must be rescheduled by the Vice President.